 - Kiss the Ground in California

 This organization teaches farmers how to restore soil health.
-They focus on using cover crops and compost to enrich the land. - The Permaculture Institute in New Mexico
+Its focus is on enriching the land with cover crops and compost. - The Permaculture Institute in New Mexico

 This institute demonstrates how to create self-sustaining ecosystems.
 They use techniques like water management and plant diversity to enhance biodiversity. - The Urban Farm in Phoenix

 This farm transforms vacant lots into productive green spaces.
-They practice regenerative methods like vermicomposting and rainwater harvesting.
+They practice regenerative methods, such as vermicomposting and rainwater harvesting.

 Key Techniques Used: